cjungmann/schemafw/userguide/ImportingFiles.md

 The following was copied from the aforementioned, and now deleted, file.
 Several things in the following may prove useful when setting up and documenting the import feature.

+The SchemaFW user must be given _FILE_ privileges.
+Normally, this is a dangerous privilege.
+However, in the context of running SchemaFW, it should be less dangerous because the LOAD DATA INFILE is disabled via the initialization callback sent to the _mysql_set_local_infile_handler_ function.

 ##### [mysqld] Section